 Yaskawa’s first industrial robot was launched as a single model on the market in 1977.
 Four decades later the MOTOMAN robot family consists of more than 150 robot models.

 The European headquarters are located in Frankfurt, Germany.
 Robot controllers for the European market are currently manufactured in the factory in Sweden.
-The first MOTOMAN robots from an all-European production are expected to roll off the production line in Slovenia in 2018.
+The first MOTOMAN robots from an all-European production rolled off the production line in Slovenia in 2018.